cryptoman0702/DogeOHM-DAO/README.md

-# DOGE DAO
+# VAULT PROTOCOL DAO

-Doge DAO is a decentralized protocol based on the DOHM token — collateralized and backed by the Doge DAO.
-Dohm will be the reserve currency of BSC.
+VAULT PROTOCOL DAO is a decentralized protocol based on the DOGE token — collateralized and backed by the Vault Protocol DAO.
+Doge will be the reserve currency of BSC.

 ## Local Development